derekburgess/jaws/README.md

 JAWS uses `pyshark` which requires tshark, which can be installed with [Wireshark](https://www.wireshark.org/).

 JAWS also uses Neo4j graph database.
-You can setup and run neo4j locally using, https://neo4j.com/product/developer-tools/ -- The scripts all point to the default setup.
+You can setup and run neo4j locally using, https://neo4j.com/product/developer-tools/ -- The scripts all point to the default setup, but are env variables, so configure:

+- `LOCAL_NEO4J_URI`
+- `LOCAL_NEO4J_USERNAME`
+- `LOCAL_NEO4J_PASSWORD`
+- `LOCAL_NEO4J_DATABASE`

 To use `neonet` [ipinfo](https://ipinfo.io/), [OpenAI](https://platform.openai.com/overview), or [Hugging Face](https://huggingface.co/bigcode/starcoder2-15b) `transformers`, you will also need to sign up for those accounts and create env variables for: